ericweiler/smartATM/README.md

 -------
 In 2016, a study was conducted on nearly 100 NYC ATMs

-Accessibility: allows for more flexible ATM design, without need to include so much keypad space, people can use more comfortable positions and don't have to hunch over at a small window
+Accessibility: allows for more flexible ATM design, without need to include so much keypad space, people can use more comfortable positions and don't have to hunch over at a small window, more accessible for people who find it difficult to type

 Easier access to transaction history on the go could encourage smarter spending